Andylovesmangos/Question-AnsweringNLP/README.md

 # Question-AnsweringNLP
 A question-answering model that aims to answer questions in quizbowl format.
 Uses a pre-trained transformers model from HuggingFace.

+Final Project for CMSC470 by Yiming Lee, Timothy Yang, and Yusuf Abdullah.

 Requirements
 ================